adamko-dev/dokkatoo/README.md

 ## Usage

+### Applying the Gradle plugin

-Dokkatoo is published to a GitHub branch which must be defined as a repository.
+Dokkatoo is published to a GitHub branch which must be defined as a Gradle Plugin repository.

+For example, using the Plugin Management DSL

 ```kts
 // settings.gradle.kts